padas-lab-de/krony-PT/README.md

 	* Van Loan is a shitty init (make this friendly).

 ### **DONE**    <a name="done">

+* 2 factors decomposition: [DONE]
+	* Decompose / Test if the loss values are the same.
+	* Test if every approx is correct!

 * Fix distributed testing. **ddp** (you shouldn't have deleted dumb ass) [DONE] (but not working, most likely a mem. issue)
 	* Need to able to run on two nodes, today, better, yesterday!